Amantadine: Pharmacokinetics

+Chemistry

+Amantadine is the organic compound 1-adamantylamine or 1-aminoadamantane, which consists of an adamantane backbone with an amino group substituted at one of the four tertiary carbons.
+Rimantadine is a closely related adamantane derivative with similar biological properties; both target the M2 proton channel of influenza A virus.

+Amantadine (1-aminoadamantane) is structurally related to other adamantanes including adapromine (1-(adamantan-1-yl)propan-1-amine), bromantane (N-(4-bromophenyl)adamantan-2-amine), memantine (1-amino-3,5-dimethyladamantane), and rimantadine (1-(1-aminoethyl)adamantane), among others.

 History

 Influenza A

 Antiviral properties were first reported in 1963 at the University of Illinois Hospital in Chicago.
-In this amantadine trial study volunteer college students were exposed to a viral challenge.
-The group that received amantadine (100 milligrams 18 hours before viral challenge) had less Asia influenza infections than the placebo group.
+In this amantadine trial study, volunteer college students were exposed to a viral challenge.
+The group who received amantadine (100 milligrams 18 hours before viral challenge) had less Asia influenza infections than the placebo group.
 Amantadine received approval for the treatment of influenza virus A in adults in 1976.
 It was first used in West Germany in 1966.
 Amantadine was approved by the U.S. Food and Drug Administration in October 1968, as a prophylactic agent against Asian (H2N2) influenza and received approval for prophylactic use for influenza A in 1976.

 During the 1980 influenza A epidemic, the first amantadine-resistance influenza viruses were reported.
 The frequency of amantadine resistance among influenza A (H3N2) viruses from 1991 and 1995 was as low as 0.8%.
-In 2004 the resistance frequency increased to 12.3%.
-A year later resistance increase significantly to 96%, 72%, and 14.5% in China, South Korea, and the United States, respectively.
-By 2006, 90.6% of H3N2 strains and 15.6% of H1N1 were amantadine-resistant.
-A majority of the amantadine-resistant H3N2 isolates (98.2%) were found to contain an S31N mutation in the M2 transmembrane domain that confers resistance to amantadine.
+In 2004, the resistance frequency increased to 12.3%.
+A year later, resistance increase significantly to 96%, 72%, and 14.5% in China, South Korea, and the United States, respectively.
+By 2006, 90.6% of H3N2 strains and 15.6% of H1N1 were amantadine resistant.
+A majority of the amantadine-resistant H3N2 isolates (98.2%) was found to contain an S31N mutation in the M2 transmembrane domain that confers resistance to amantadine.
 Currently, adamantane resistance is high among circulating influenza A viruses.
 Thus, they are no longer recommended for treatment of influenza A.